1996 Indy 200 at Walt Disney World: Failed to qualify or withdrew

-Race
+Race Report

 Packed grandstands, with a published gate of 50,742 spectators, witnessed the grand opening of the Indy Racing League on Saturday.
 The start lacked a proper alignment, as only the first two rows and a few other drivers in the back were loosely side by side when Lazier started to accelerate entering Turn 4, and the majority saw the green flag in single file.
 Roberto Guerrero was caught off-guard by Lazier's getaway, and Arie Luyendyk passed him for second place entering Turn 1.
 On Lap 10, Tony Stewart completed his first overtake on Davey Hamilton for sixth, and had worked his way up to third when the first caution came out on Lap 18.
 Richie Hearn had already gained 12 positions and was running in 7th place when a sway bar adjuster broke on his car, causing him to spin at the exit of Turn 1.
 Stewart passed Luyendyk at the restart on Lap 24 and grabbed the lead five laps later.

 Lazier began to lose pace with a loose right front upright.
 Just after being passed by Luyendyk for second place on Lap 37, he headed to the pits, where he lost three laps as Hemelgarn's crew tried to sort out the issue.
 In a later pit stop, his team choose to take parts from Stéphan Grégoire's car, which had been retired from ninth place with gearbox issues in his pit stop.
 However, handling issues persisted, and Lazier dropped out before the halfway point.
 Around Lap 30, Buzz Calkins began mounting a charge towards the front, passing Scott Sharp on Lap 32, Guerrero on Lap 35 and Luyendyk on Lap 51.
 After the first round of pit stops, heavy traffic allowed Calkins to catch up to Stewart by Lap 55, and he took the lead on the 66th lap, just before the second round of pit stops.

 While heading to the pits, Luyendyk ran out of fuel, and his car stalled while exiting the pit box, needing a push start.
 Calkins had a fast second pit stop, two laps after Stewart's, and was able to open a huge gap through traffic and a solid pace: on Lap 84, only Stewart (15.3 seconds behind) and Guerrero (17.2 seconds) were still on the lead lap.
 By the halfway mark, a cautious Stewart was 21 seconds behind Calkins, before the Menard driver bounced back in order to stay on the lead lap, within 15 seconds of the leader.
 Luyendyk began to regain ground, steadily climbing up to 7th place on Lap 127.
 However, his gearbox had been compromised after the pit issues, and the Byrd/Leberle-Treadway driver lost all gears during his third stop, forcing him to retire.